Walden Wants More Ownership Diversity - Radio Ink

-Energy and Commerce Committee Republican Leader Greg Walden, a Republican from Oregon, and a former radio broadcaster has introduced a bill to promote diversity among the broadcast industry.
+Energy and Commerce Committee Republican Leader Greg Walden from Oregon, a former radio broadcaster, has introduced a bill to promote diversity among the broadcast industry.

 The Bill directs The FCC to establish a broadcast incubator program to support the entry of new and diverse voices in the broadcasting industry by providing for an established broadcaster and an emerging broadcaster to enter into a qualifying incubator relationship.